Snarfbur/Snarfbur/README.md

 I started with Dungeons & Dragons in 1982.
 I played D&D and AD&D until I found ([Rolemaster](https://de.wikipedia.org/wiki/Rolemaster)) from ICE in the late eighties.
 Since then, I play this system with many house rules.
 Always also a game master, I'm concentrating on that part since the nineties.
 My group plays around once in a month a session around 7-8 hours and my Campaigns are going around 10 years in average.
 Of course I tried also a lot of other systems, but Rolemaster is my favorite.

 ### My IT Background
 I started already in the school before I studied information techniques in a university.
-In my company I started as a C developer, specialized as a framework and library developer.
+In my company I started as a C developer, specialized on frameworks and libraries.
 Switching first to Smalltalk and then to Java, I was responsible for a 4-8 developer team, moving to agile principles already in 2002.
 From 2010 to 2021 I was mainly working as a Business Analyst and Software Project Manager.

 ### My Current Project(s)